Holidays Calendar for March 29, 2017

 • 1901 Born: Andrija Maurović, Croatian comic book author and illustrator, often called the father of Yugoslav and Croatian comics.

-• 1891 Died: Georges Seurat, French Post-Impressionist painter and draftsman, best known for innovative usage of drawing media.
+• 1891 Died: Georges Seurat, French Post-Impressionist painter and draftsman, best known for his innovative usage of drawing media.
 His painting A Sunday Afternoon on the Island of La Grande Jatte is one of the icons of late 19th century.

 • 1790 Born: John Tyler, American lawyer and politician, the 10th President of the United States.